ttu/dotnet-fake-json-server/README.md

 [![Build Status](https://travis-ci.org/ttu/dotnet-fake-json-server.svg?branch=master)](https://travis-ci.org/ttu/dotnet-fake-json-server) [![Build status](https://ci.appveyor.com/api/projects/status/hacg7qupp5oxbct8?svg=true)](https://ci.appveyor.com/project/ttu/dotnet-fake-json-server)

-Fake REST API for developers for prototyping
+Fake REST API for prototyping or as a CRUD backend.

+* No need to define types for resources.
+Types are handled dynamically
+* No database.
+Data is stored to a flat JSON file
+* Start server and API is ready to be used with any data

+## Features

 * .NET Core Web API
 * Uses [JSON Flat File DataStore](https://github.com/ttu/json-flatfile-datastore)